All book reviews by @imyril.

 I will only accept adult speculative fiction, scifi and fantasy for review (yes, I read and occasionally request more broadly, but very, very selectively).

 I prefer narratives that show a range of genders, ethnicities, sexualities, dis/abilities and indeed races (non-humans, hurray!) in a positive light.
 I am not a fan of grimdark, military SFF, comic SFF or romance-heavy narratives.
-I’m wary of books dominated by male characters, although I do make exceptions for fabulous ideas.
+I’m wary of books dominated by male characters, although I try to keep an open mind.

 I reserve the right to decline to review books that do not appeal to me.